MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-access-teams-owner-teams-collaborate-share-information.md

 ### When to use owner teams

-- Owning records by tables other than users is required by your company’s business policies.
+- Owning records by teams other than users is required by your company’s business policies.

 - The number of teams is known at the design time of your Dataverse system.